Marcantonio Franceschini: Biography

 Franceschini had a long career painting canvases on religious and mythological subjects for patrons throughout Europe.
 Franceschini decorated some ceilings in the Palazzo Ranuzzi (1680) and the Palazzo Marescotti Brazzetti (1682) in Bologna.
-He helped paint in the tribune at church of San Bartolomeo Porta Ravegnana (1690).
-Franceschini frescoed the ceiling of the Sala d'Onore ("Hall of Honor") in the Ducal Palace of Modena, commissioned in 1696 for the marriage of Rinaldo d'Este to Princess Charlotte Felicity of Brunswick.
+He helped paint in the tribune at the church of San Bartolomeo Porta Ravegnana (1690).
+Franceschini frescoed the ceiling of the Sala d'Onore ("Hall of Honour") in the Ducal Palace of Modena, commissioned in 1696 for the marriage of Rinaldo d'Este to Princess Charlotte Felicity of Brunswick.
 He painted the altarpiece in the Cathedral of Finale Ligure and the canvas of San Carlo in the church of the same name in Modena.

-His massive program of historical and mythological scenes in the Sala del Maggior Consiglio of the Palazzo Ducale of Genoa (1701–1704) were destroyed by a fire in 1777.
+His massive program of historical and mythological scenes in the Sala del Maggior Consiglio of the Palazzo Ducale of Genoa (1701–1704) was destroyed by a fire in 1777.
 These had been completed with the help of Tommaso Aldrovandini, Quaini, and Antonio Meloni.
 In addition, his decorations of the pendentives and lunettes of the Piacenza Cathedral were removed in the late 19th century.
 He decorated the church of Corpus Domini (1688–1694) in Bologna.

 He painted 26 canvases of the Seductions and Loves of the Diana and Venus (1692-1700) for the Viennese palace (now Liechtenstein Museum) of Prince Johann Adam I of Liechtenstein.
-He also served as a buyer for the art-patron Prince.
+He also served as a buyer for the art patron Prince.

 In Genoa, he also painted for the palaces Spinola and the Palazzo Pallavicini (now Podestà) (1715) of Genoa.
 The latter had five large canvases of the history of Diana.